kyratrades/testing/docs/navigation-structure.md

 {: .label .label-blue }

 FORMAT
-: MP4 \| 1080p \| 9.82 GB

-COMMENTS
-: With English subtitles (.srt)
+: MP4 `1080p` `9.82 GB` `English (.srt)`

 CAST
 : Reeve Carney (Orpheus), Eva Noblezada (Eurydice), Patrick Page (Hades), Amber Gray (Persephone), André De Shields (Hermes), Jewelle Blackman (Fate), Yvette Gonzalez-Nacer (Fate), Kay Trinidad (Fate), Afra Hines, Ahmad Simmons, John Krause, Kimberly Marable, Timothy Hughes

 NOTES
 : Previews!
 Picks up after \"Road to Hell.\" Decent capture with a lot of beautiful zooms, two really annoying heads, and a drop out occasionally but never for long (For the first time in my mastering career I kept putting the camera down after musical numbers because I couldn\'t NOT clap).
 This was my first time seeing the show and hearing this music so I was sometimes focused on the wrong things.
 Oh well.
 Overall, I love this video.
 I got home at 2AM after filming it and just SOBBED while I rewatched some of my favorite moments.
-WHAT A SHOW.!
+WHAT A SHOW!

-#### Hadestown - National Theatre, London - December 27, 2018 \| chauvelin
+#### Hadestown - Broadway - August, 2019
+{: .no_toc .d-inline-block }

+everyturnandtwist
+{: .label .label-blue }

 FORMAT
-: MTS \| 20.91 GB
+: MP4 `1080p` `11.88 GB`

 CAST
-: Reeve Carney (Orpheus), Eva Noblezada (Eurydice), Patrick Page (Hades), Amber Gray (Persephone), André De Shields (Hermes), Carly Mercedes Dyer (Fate), Rosie Fletcher (Fate), Gloria Onitiri (Fate)
+: Reeve Carney (Orpheus), Eva Noblezada (Eurydice), Patrick Page (Hades), Amber Gray (Persephone), André De Shields (Hermes), Jewelle Blackman (Fate), Yvette Gonzalez-Nacer (Fate), Kay Trinidad (Fate)

 NOTES
-: HD widescreen from the far right circle without minimal zooms.
-First known full recording of this show pre-Broadway transfer.
-Far left of the stage is cut off but otherwise a nice video
+: \[Please don't trade any of my masters to dontsaythebword/broadwayenthusiast\] My first Broadway video, unfortunately I had a tech issue and the video stops right near the end of Epic III.
+Act I has washout, it gets better in Act II, but I\'m still figuring out how to film in professional theaters (they got some BRIGHT LIGHTS!!!)
+There are two heads seen on the side of the video during most parts as I am a mere five feet tall.
+Some performers get cut off by the mezzanine bar when they\'re at the front of the stage (especially Eva).
+But overall I\'m really happy with how it came out!
+The only dropouts are inbetween songs (I really couldn\'t stop myself from cheering and clapping at this one) Please contact me if you are interested in this video!
+It is NFT except through me until Dec.
+1, after that it is fully tradeable!

+#### Hadestown - Broadway - January, 2020
+{: .no_toc .d-inline-block }

+everyturnandtwist
+{: .label .label-blue }

+FORMAT
+: MP4 `1080p` `9.68 GB`

+CAST
+: Reeve Carney (Orpheus), Eva Noblezada (Eurydice), Patrick Page (Hades), Amber Gray (Persephone), André De Shields (Hermes), Jewelle Blackman (Fate), Yvette Gonzalez-Nacer (Fate), Kay Trinidad (Fate)

+NOTES
+: Shot from the front mezzanine, front of stage action is captured great from between the bar.
+The bar obstructs a bit when performers are on the upper levels of the stage but overall very watchable.
+Capture includes the entire show, including partial curtain call (missing We Raise Our Cups).
+With my other master, you can get a great visual of the entirety of the show\'s beautiful choreography and staging.

-## Hair (6)
+## Hair

 #### Hair - Actors\' Fund Benefit Concert - September 20, 2004
 {: .no_toc .d-inline-block }